watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/hubspot/readme.md

 ## Basic vs Advanced

-The `basic` path kit implements a single yet useful API call for retrieving contact information.
+The `basic` kit implements a single yet useful API call for retrieving contact information.
 If you are new to custom extensions, we recommend you start there to get an idea on how to use custom extensions with skills.
 The `advanced` folder contains a kit with more advanced functionality, which you can use as a creative springboard for complex use cases.

 ## Pre-Req 1: Getting Auth Keys
 To call the HubSpot API, you will need an API key.
 To obtain this key: